 Trail Map Trails: 3 miles Rating: ★★★☆☆

 If you’re anything like me, you’ve passed this place more than a few times on your way to Gillette Castle and never even known it was there.
 Two small yellow signs at the hard turn on River Road are the only indication that it is open to the public.
 The driveway in is a bit of a mud pit, but my hatchback handled it without issue.
 The parking area was a mud pit too, so I parked off on the dry side.

 The nice surprise was the three cascade/waterfalls along the loop.
 The first two are in the first third of the loop and the second is off on private property around the two mile mark.
 None of the falls are particularly impressive but certainly liven up the hike.
 The second nice surprise was the camping area along Chapman Pond.
 There are two platforms and the nicest camp toilet I’ve ever seen.
-Everything seems newly built (as of 2019) I just did a trip down the Connecticut River and this didn’t turn up when I was researching areas to camp.
+Everything seems newly built (as of 2019) I had done a trip down the Connecticut River and this didn’t turn up when I was researching areas to camp.

 The East Haddam Land Trust’s properties are all parcels on the peninsulas enclosing the pond.
 It is significant area for bird watching according to the Kayaking with Lou link below.

-Nature Conservancy – Chapman Pond Preserve
+- Nature Conservancy – Chapman Pond Preserve

-New England Waterfalls – Cascades at Chapman Pond Preserve
+- New England Waterfalls – Cascades at Chapman Pond Preserve

-Kayaking with Lou – Chapman Pond, Rich Island and Lord Island
+Kayaking with Lou – Chapman Pond, Rich Island and Lord Island(dead link 2021)